 STEP 7: Now, we have to provide the Server, database, and table details of the destination.
 So double-click on the OLE DB Destination and provide the required information.

 Here we selected [SSIS Tutorials] database as destination data source (localhost as server instance) and [Extracting Nouns and Noun Phrases in SSIS] table as our destination table

-Click ok to finish designing our Extract Nouns and Noun Phrases using Term Extraction Transformation package.
+Click ok to finish designing our Extract Nouns and Noun Phrases using the Term Extraction Transformation package.
 Let us run the package

 Let’s open the SQL Server Management Studio and check the results